annoybot/yule_log/README.md

 - Forward `AddSubscription` messages.

 💡It is recommended to only map the `LoggedData` messages you need, as this avoids parsing of unmapped messages which improves performance.
-The `add_subscription()` builder feature below provides this functionality and is analogous to the `ULogParserBuilder::set_subscription_allow_list()`.
+Unmapped `LoggedData` messages will are returned in raw form as `UlogMessage::Ignored`.

 ### Example Usage